 The colleges of the DCCCD have limited short-term loan funds available which have been established by individuals and organizations, including the DCCCD Foundation, to meet emergency needs to students.
 Loans are usually limited in amount and bear no interest.
 These loans must be repaid within 60 days of the date of the loan.
 A late fee of \$10 will be added for late payment.
-Delinquent loans are turned over to a collection agency or Justice of the Peace for recovery, and the student must pay the entire cost of collection.
-Because the funds are very limited, students should apply early if help is needed for registration costs.
+Because the funds are very limited, students should apply early if financial assistance is needed for registration costs.